 WRI 101 is taught by faculty from across the college who invite students to write about issues related to a given professor's interests and expertise.
-In one course, a student might argue for a particular interpretation of a play by Sophocles; in another, a student might analyze the public reception of claims about global warming; in still another, a student might compose a research project on the representation of race relations in the Jim Crow era.
+In one course, a student might argue for a particular interpretation of a play by Sophocles; in another, a student might analyze the public reception of claims about global warming; in still another, a student might assess the quality of media representations of poverty in America.

 All sections of WRI 101 provide guided instruction in the practices associated with intellectual and academic writing: how to read closely and critically; how to make effective use of the work of others; how to draft and revise arguments; and how to make smart use of the academic library.
 Throughout their Davidson careers, students take on challenging writing tasks across the disciplines.
 First-year writing courses are designed to equip students with the rhetorical strategies and writerly tools needed to meet such challenges.
 Many courses across the college ask students to develop positions on public and intellectual issues, and to support their claims with various kinds of evidence.
 Though high school writing instruction provides some guidance in this regard, college writing demands a sophisticated understanding of how knowledge claims are shaped, shared, and changed through the agency of texts, which circulate in particular communities.
 WRI 101 demystifies the workings of written analysis and argument regardless of which course you choose.